sandialabs/halucinator/doc/tutorial/2_run_uart_example.md

 copied into the memory before execution begins.
 The file's path is relative to the path of config file (i.e., `Uart_Hyperterminal_IT_O0_memory.yaml`).
 In this case, the file is specified twice because the real hardware aliases the memory at 0x800000 to address 0.
-Since the memories are not written to by the firmware we can mimic this by putting the firmware in both places.
+Since the memories are read only we can mimic this by putting the firmware in both places.

 You will also note that under peripherals is a `logger`.
 It used Avatar2's peripheral class to implement a peripheral that handles memory accesses in the range starting